TL;DR

 - Click on “Add” to incorporate the tag in your listing.

 - You can add up to three tags per item on Facebook Marketplace.
+However, the tag field and limits can vary by account and region.

 Some sellers have reported that the tag field has been missing for them since late 2024.
 Apparently, the limit and availability vary by account type and region.